proactiveprogramming/proactiveprogramming/README.md

 - Adobe Commerce (Formerly Magento)

-## :book: Education
+## 🎓 Education
-- 🎓 BS Computer Science and Software Engineering from RIT (Rochester Institute of Technology.
+- BS Computer Science and Software Engineering from RIT (Rochester Institute of Technology.
 Minor in Medical Studies and History

 ## Other technologies worth mentioning
 - Python